QuarkNerd/blog/cprice/_posts/2014-12-19-elk-3-things-i-wish-id-known.md

 The ELK implementation greatly simplified the aggregation and searching of data across these servers.
 Tracing problems across services or collecting metrics on bug fixes and infrastructure upgrades can all easily done in real-time through a simple web interface.
 It was found that log messages including correlation keys, for example session or transaction IDs were especially ripe for analysis.

-Simple examples of this were unique session counts over time, live concurrent session lifecycle overiews and even breakdowns of the session load by service.
+Simple examples of this were unique session counts over time, live concurrent session lifecycle overviews and even breakdowns of the session load by service.
 A particularly valuable example was a real-time conversion rate of FX quotes, showing not only how many quotes were being requested over time but the ratio of those which were eventually traded.

 <img src="{{ site.github.url }}/cprice/assets/ELKSessionLifecycle.png" title="An example chart showing the concurrent session lifecyle overview in Kibana"/>